-In order to identify securities for purchase, the Investment Manager reduces the potential investment universe as follows:
+In order to identify investments for purchase, the Investment Manager reduces the potential investment universe as follows:

 - 1. The exclusions listed in the ESG Criteria are screened out. - 2.
-From this narrowed investment universe, the Investment Manager performs further analysis, including consideration of ESG factors, to identify and take advantage of investment opportunities.
+From this narrowed investment universe, the Investment Manager allocates capital between different types of assets in accordance with the process explained above.
+Within each asset class the Investment Manager performs further analysis, including consideration of ESG Factors, to identify and take advantage of investment opportunities.